dbvisel/tapestryviewer/README.md

 ### important

+ - click on item to focus on it, which brings it to full-screen; object is inert until fullscreen.

+ - extract links from Wikipedia page, make items out of it?

+ - layers

+ - shift-clicking to click through?

+ -

  - make zoom to object on focus
  - set initial zoom to width of everything
    - ugly padding currently